jianfeng-jia/CompressPDF/README.md

 # CompressPDF
-Used to shrink PDF(which has big picture files in) size.
+Used to shrink PDF(which has big graphic files in) size.